Mohamed-Kromah/Learning-Journal/Insigths.md

 PySpark and Java might versions migth conflict an older version of Java migth conflict with a modern version of PySpark.

 ### 11th May 2026
-.Net is a modern framework for desktop apps for Windows,Linux and MacOs as well as building for Android and iOs.
+.Net is a modern framework for building custom desktop apps for Windows,Linux and MacOs as well as building for Android and iOs.